-Spending Money:

-Students sometimes ask how much "spending money" they should plan to have during their time abroad.
+Spending Money: Students sometimes ask how much spending money they should plan to have during their time abroad.
 The amount spent depends, of course, on the lifestyle you adopt and how much you plan to travel.
-For students going on Partner Programs, please consult the Student Budget Sheet you received.
-For students going on Non-Dickinson Programs, please consult your program provider.
+In general, you should plan on a minimum of \$2,500 per semester.